Formbricks

 QR code distribution is a powerful technique that bridges the gap between physical environments and digital surveys.
 This method involves placing scannable Quick Response (QR) codes on printed materials or digital displays, allowing participants to instantly access a survey on their smartphones.
 Its adoption surged during the COVID-19 pandemic for contact tracing and digital menus, making consumers highly familiar with the technology.

 This method has become a staple for gathering in-the-moment feedback.
 For example, restaurants use QR codes on table tents to collect dining experience surveys, retailers print them on receipts for purchase feedback, and event organizers place them on conference badges for session evaluations.
 This approach is one of the most effective survey distribution methods for capturing timely, context-specific responses from a physically present audience.
+For example, restaurant surveys often rely on QR codes placed on table tents or printed receipts.

 Key Benefits and Implementation